bendalab/audian/README.md

 - Fix offset problem in FullTracePlot.
 - FullTracePlot should indicate time under mouse cursor.
-- Improve downsampling of traces.
+- Improve downsampling of traces (also non-numba support).
 - Implement downsampling of spectrograms!
 - Interactive high- and low-pass filtering:
-  - reintroduce command line arguments
-  - filter original signal in trace plot.
+  - filter original signal in trace plot and spectrogram plot.
-  - show only filtered trace?
   - add horizontal lines setting cutoff frequencies to spectrogram
   - make these lines interactive.
+  - add a second line for setting filter order.
 - New plot widget showing power spectrum of visible range or slice at current cursor position.
 - Improve on the concept of current cursor: